ArthurChiao/arthurchiao.github.io/_posts/2019-02-08-cilium-code-walk-through-create-network.md

 }
 ```

-As can be seen, the real processing logic is done in `o.Handler.Handle()`
+The real processing is done in `o.Handler.Handle()`
 method.
-This method is implemented in daemon code.
+This method is implemented in the daemon code.

 ### 3.5 IPAM HTTP Handler